aramay/phase0/week-4/nums-letters.md

 6. How was this challenge?
 Did you get a good review of some of the basics?

     This was good re-fresher on arithematic division , strings.
-    I have not used IRB before, it is different way of doing things that i've not seen before.
+    I have not used _Rspec_ before, it is different way of doing things that i've not seen before.